A-nihilate/A-nihilate/README.md

 I am a biginner Programer, 3D modeler and Game Developer, i am a starter at Java and Luau, Learning how to 3D Model from Scrach, and developing a game at Roblox!

+Software I use/Have experience with: InteliJ IDEA, Roblox Studio, Blender, Photoshop, Maya, Zbrush.

 I am currently working on a Boss Rush Game as a Modeler and Designer, tho i want to get into Scripting soon;